bsormagec/dray360-app/docs/database_schema_notes.md

 This is a json array that stores list of companies that can use this datafile variant.
 If NULL or empty it means all companies can use the variant.

+The reason for this column and to *not* to use the `t_company_ocrvariant_ocrrules` table with its `t_company_id`/`t_variant_id` columns to associate a company with the variant is because: the `company_id_list` gets used in conjunction with the aforementioned `classification` column to identify whether a given datafile should be represented by a particular variant; rules don't come into it.

 JSON data structure:
 ````json-list
 [